 Our innovative solution makes use of a React component that provides the comment function to site visitors.
 When an employee wants to write a comment, the component accesses a Webforms form: this happens asynchronously in the background and therefore invisibly to the user.
 As a result, a central Webforms forms is shown as an input component, accompanied by the comments already made – taken from Webforms Analytics – which are shown hierarchically underneath the page content.
 If the visitor now posts a new comment, the CMS Editorial Team is notified by email.
 This email contains a direct link to the new comment in Analytics, where all of the comment details can be viewed and reviewed.
 As a last step, the editor approves the comment, so that it becomes visible to all site visitors.

 “The new comment system for our intranet gives our employees in 28 countries worldwide the opportunity to engage in discussions about platform content.
 Thanks to support from Monday Consulting and the use of Webforms Analytics, the project was completed in record time.”

-Christiane Klebig, Manager Corporate Communications
+Christiane Klebig, Senior Manager Digital Communications

 By basing the new comment system on the standard Webforms Analytics component, we were able to meet all the requirements in full after less than three weeks from start to go-live.
 Another key advantage was the fact that the infrastructure was already in place, which meant that no new tools or databases had to be deployed.

-At Monday, optimising Webforms and Webforms Analytics for our customers while also adding new functionality is all part of our day-to-day work.
+At Monday, optimizing Webforms and Webforms Analytics for our customers while also adding new functionality is all part of our day-to-day work.
 We currently offer Webforms in three editions, each with a specific feature set.
 A handy comparison tool is available on our product website, which provides you with full details of each Edition.
 In-depth feature videos are also included, which show how the form manager is used to access the many options offered by Monday Webforms.